 ADA-SCID is one of the first inherited diseases to be successfully treated with gene therapy.
 Thanks to the research conducted at the San Raffaele-Telethon Institute in Milan, an effective gene therapy has been developed to counter this serious immunodeficiency disease that appears early on, in the first months of life.
 It manifests as recurrent, aggressive infections.
 The trial therapy was administered to patients all over the world.
 It was found to be both safe and capable of restoring immune system functions.
 Thanks to an agreement stipulated with GlaxoSmithKline, and now licenced by Orchard Therapeutics LTD , the outstanding results obtained by researchers at the San Raffaele Telethon Institute for Gene Therapy in Milan have been turned into a marketed treatment: Strimvelis.

 Metachromatic leukodystrophy is a very serious neurodegenerative disease.
 In this case, gene therapy is exceeding our wildest expectations.
 Thanks to research conducted at the San Raffaele-Telethon Institute in Milan, in 2010 a clinical trial was set up involving patients from all over the world suffering from this serious genetic disease.
-Additional patients have been treated under an expanded access program.
-A new study is being conducting with a cryo formulation and some patients have been treated so far.
+Additional patients have been treated under an expanded access program and with a cryo-preserved formulation.
+A new study is also ongoing on late juvenile patients.
 Metachromatic leukodystrophy leads to a gradual loss of all cognitive and motor capacities.
 At present, there is no effective treatment, but the preliminary results have been most encouraging.
 So far, gene therapy has been shown to be capable of safely preventing the onset of this disease.
 If these results are confirmed over time, it will be possible to make this therapy available to all patients worldwide, thanks to an agreement stipulated with GlaxoSmithKline initially and now with Orchard Therapeutics LTD.

 Mucopolysaccharidosis type 1